Difference Between Copper Cookware and Non Stick

 What is Copper Cookware?

-And another benefit could its beautiful and shiny appearance.
+And another benefit could be its beautiful and shiny appearance.
 Along with all the advantages it has, there are some disadvantages too, such as it cannot be used to cook that is not based in nature or is acidic this is because copper reacts with acid.

 Also, copper cannot be used if you are cooking using an induction cooktop.
-Last but not least it is expensive, and for some people, it might not be worth each penny.
+Last but not least, it is expensive, and for some people, it might not be worth each penny.

 Therefore, copper cookware can be used easily by an experienced person who knows how to handle it; otherwise, it will be quite difficult for any person who is new to cooking.
 And to terminate the disadvantages, copper cookware comes with a layer of some other metal to prevent burning or any acidic reaction.